Uses

 - I use the terminal file manager lf.
 It’s very fast and customizable and supports image previews with a custom script.

 - For email, I use Thunderbird.
-I have my annoyances with it, but it gets the job done.
+I have my annoyances with it, but it’s the best email client there is on Linux.

-- For an application launcher, I use Rofi.
-It’s simple and customizable and I also use it as a menu (e.g. as a power menu or wi-fi menu).
+- For an application launcher, I use Tofi.
+I previously used Rofi, but I had some issues with it on Wayland previously and liked the simplicity of Tofi more.
+It’s simple and customizable and can also be used as a menu (I use it as a power menu).

 Theme

-- I use the Catppuccin color scheme for everything (including this website).
+- I use the Catppuccin color scheme for just about everything.

-- For my terminal font, I use JetBrains Mono.
-Of course, I use the Nerd Font version.
+- For my terminal font, I use Maple Mono.
+Of course, I also use Nerd Font icons.

 This Website